katholt/reddog-nf/README.md

 ## TODO
+* LM had mismatched reads that caused no reads to be mapped concordantly but the pipeline continued
+    - we need to detect when an mpileup output has no positions
+        - could check the output itself or check the BAM has reads mapped with pair, not jsut mapped
+    - best option is probably to include these reads in mpileup but detect when mpileup is empty
+        - just count lines in output and compare to reference_data.size (or equivalent)
+    - leave to user to input good data
 * Set errorStrategy dynamically
     - use `retry` until we reach maximum allowed, then switch to `ignore`
 * Currently copying merge data outside of nextflow execution